Gopall/crawl/crawl-ref/docs/crawl_manual.rst

   Draconian colours are detailed below, in the subsection titled `Draconian types`_.

+Halflings (Ha)
+  Halflings, who are named for being about half the size of Humans, live in small villages.
+They live simple lives and have simple interests.
+Sometimes a particularly restless Halfling will leave their village in search of adventure.

+  Halflings are very small but surprisingly hardy for their size, even having an innate resistance to mutagenic effects.
+They can use short blades and shields very well, are passable with long blades, and excel in ranged combat with slings.
+They are also very stealthy and dextrous, but are poor at magic (except for translocations and air magic).
+They advance in levels as rapidly as Humans.
+Halflings cannot wield large weapons.

 Trolls (Tr)
   Trolls are monstrous creatures with powerful claws.
 They have thick, knobbly